grafana/loki/docs/sources/clients/promtail/logrotation.md

 NOTE: Log rotation managed by `kubelet` supports only rename + create (for a good reason) and doesn't support copy + truncate.

-If `kubelet` is not configured to manage the log rotation, then it's upto CRI (Container Runtime Interface) the cluster is using or can be managed by `logrotate` utility in the kubernetes node itself.
+If `kubelet` is not configured to manage the log rotation, then it's up to the CRI (Container Runtime Interface) the cluster uses.
+Alternatively, log rotation can be managed by the `logrotate` utility in the Kubernetes node itself.

 Check your container runtime (CRI) on your nodes by running:
 ```bash